The Cathode Ray Tube site

 Two small French Ruhmkorff coils early 20th century.

 Sizes 15x9 and 7x12cm.
-These two coils are from the same manufacturer and were mainly used for lightning small Geissler tubes and other Physics experiments.
+These two coils are from the same manufacturer and were mainly used for activating small Geissler tubes and other physics experiments.
 Often sold as a complete kit including Geissler rotator for education.

 Like it?
 Sign the Guestbook!